Limit Order Books: Challenges of Studying LOBs

-In order to construct a useful model of a LOB, certain assumptions must inevitably be made.
-One such assumption regards the reason that order flows exist at all.
-In much of the mainstream economics literature, order submission is motivated by the assumption that ``perfectly rational'' agents attempt to maximize their ``utility'' by making trades in markets driven by ``information'' \cite{Parlour:2008}.
-However, this methodology has come under increasing scrutiny.
-For example, \textcite{Gode:1993} highlighted how utility maximisation is often inconsistent with direct observations of individual behaviour, and \textcite{Smith:2003} noted that the frequency with which existing active orders are modified is far too low to account for the arrival of every new piece of unanticipated information.
-Therefore, \emph{perfect rationality} must be viewed as an extreme modelling assumption that is made in order to provide a framework within which calculations can be performed.
+Constructing a useful model of an LOB entails making several assumptions.
+One such assumption concerns the reason that order flows exist at all.
+Much of the economics literature assumes that orders are submitted because \emph{perfectly rational} traders attempt to maximize their ``utility'' by making trades in markets driven by ``information'' \citep{Parlour:2008}.
+However, this assumption has come under scrutiny because utility maximisation is often inconsistent with direct observations of individual behaviour \citep{Gode:1993, Kahneman:2000choices, Lux:2009economics}.